-"Establishment of Supreme Court Section 89.
-(1) There shall be a Supreme Court which shall have unlimited original jurisdiction to hear and determine any civil or criminal proceedings under any law and such jurisdiction and powers as may be conferred on it by this Constitution or any other law.
+Establishment of Supreme Court (1) There shall be a Supreme Court which shall have unlimited original jurisdiction to hear and determine any civil or criminal proceedings under any law and such jurisdiction and powers as may be conferred on it by this Constitution or any other law.

-(2) The judges of the Supreme Court shall be the Chief Justice and such number, if any, of other judges (hereinafter referred to as "the puisne judges") as may be prescribed by Parliament:
+(2) The judges of the Supreme Court shall be the Chief Justice and such number, if any, of other judges (hereinafter referred to as "Puisne Judges") as may be prescribed by Parliament.

-Provided that the office of a puisne judge shall not be abolished while there is a substantive holder thereof."
+Provided that the office of a Puisne Judge shall not be abolished while there is a substantive holder thereof.